WoWRoster/wowroster/uniadmin/trunk/readme.txt

 + New constant for allowed logo image types
     Logo image types allowed are 'jpg,jpeg,png,ico,gif'
     Others could have been added, but some formats are too large to be downloaded quickly
++ Global addon deletion, to delete every addon from your UniAdmin install

 v0.7.5